Stewardship Saint for July Saint Mary Magdalene, Steward of Christ’s Ministry

-Stewardship Saint for March Saint Joseph
+Stewardship Saint for May Saint Damien de Veuster

 Stewardship Saint for February: Saint Cornelius the Centurion